The National Assembly

 The National Assembly was constructed in 1876.
-Architect was Eugène Taché, creates the provincial motto: je me souviens (I remember).
-You see it prominently displayed on the license plates.
+The architect is Eugène Taché, also creates the provincial motto: “Je Me Souviens” (I remember).
+You see it prominently displayed on the Quebec license plates.

 The tower and exterior walls are made of stone from the same quarry as the Citadelle.
-At the roofline, on either side of the tower, are statues of four allegorical figures.
+At the roofline, on either side of the tower, are four allegorical figures.
 Poetry & History on the left; Religion & La Patrie on the right.
-These figures represent by allegory the values which are supposed to be most honoured in Québec.
+These figures represent the most honoured values in Québec.

-On the facade are statues of heroes of historical significance to Quebec.
+On the facade are also statues of heroes of historical significance to Quebec.

 - Montcalm holds the hilt of his sword in his left hand.

 - Jean Talon the great Intendant, looks out over the thriving town he developed.